trussworks/Engineering-Playbook/practices/appeng/decision-guide.md

 we can apply a set of common values to aid in making a decision.

+Note that these values won't always apply-- they're simply a common set of core values that we've established as a guide for our work.
+A single decision likely won't tick all these boxes.
+In addition,
+client or individual use case may have different needs.
+Rely on these as a default
+and be sure to review the context for your decision for making exceptions.

+Keeping with the above example
+(choosing a relational store), we'll follow an example for each value, prefacing with this statement:

+> We chose to standardize on PostgreSQL
+> as a default relational database for the practice.
+> ...

 ### User Friendly

 Drawing from our team charter,